mysql/mysql-connector-python/README.rst

 Contributing
 ------------

 There are a few ways to contribute to the Connector/Python code.
-Please refer to the `contributing guidelines <CONTRIBUTING.md>`_ for additional information.
+Please refer to the `contributing guidelines <CONTRIBUTING.rst>`_ for additional information.

 License
 -------